ansible/dispatcherd/README.md

     print('hello world!!')
 ```

-Configure dispatcher somewhere in your import path or before running the service.
+Configure dispatcherd somewhere in your import path or before running the service.
-This tells dispatcher how to submit tasks to be ran.
+This tells dispatcherd how to submit tasks to be ran.

 ```python
 from dispatcherd.config import setup